Individual Record 285

 In April 1934, Ward began work at the Walt Disney Studio in Los Angeles.
 He quickly rose through the ranks to become a supervising or directing animator, remaining their until he retired in 1973.
 He was one of Disney's original "Nine Old Men".
 In addition to his work on the classic features "Snow White and the Seven Dwarfs", "Pinocchio", "Fantasia", "Dumbo", "The Three Caballeros", "Melody Time", "Cinderella", "Alice in Wonderland", and "Mary Poppins", Ward directed the Oscar-winning shorts "Toot, Whistle, Plunk and Boom" (1953), and "It's Tough To Be A Bird" (1969).
 Ward also did three one-hour programs for the Disneyland" TV series, worked on the live-action musical "Babes in Toyland", and directed 43 episodes of "The Mouse Factory".

 In 1935, a young woman named Betty Lawyer was hired by Disney to work in the ink and paint department.
-Here she met Ward, and they were married 18 Aug 1936 in Alhambra, California by the Rev. S.J.
+Here she met Ward, and they were married 18 Aug 1936 in her home at 30 N. Third St., Alhambra, California, by the Rev. S.J.
 Kennedy, a Presbyterian Minister.
+They spent their honeymoon at Lake Tahoe, returning to live in her parents home.

-In the 1940 USA census, Ward and Betty had their first daughter, just one month old.
+In the 1940 USA census, Ward Kimball, 26 and Betty, 28, and their first daughter, Katherine, 1 month old, were living in their Ardendale Avenue home, San Gabriel, California.
 Ward was an artist in the movie industry, and had earned $5,000. in the prior year.
-Their house was valued at $13,000.
+Their house was now valued at $13,000.
 Ward had completed one year of college.

-Ward died 8 Jul 2002 at Arcadia Methodist Hospital.
-Services were private, and it is not known where he is buried.
+Ward died 8 Jul 2002 at Arcadia Methodist Hospital from pneumonia complications.
+Services were private, followed by cremation.

-*The 1940 USA census and a 1946 newspaper article identified the address as 1616 Ardendale Road.
+*The 1940 and 1950 USA census records and a 1946 newspaper article identified the address as 1616 Ardendale Road.
 The houses were renumbered at some point in time, and the present address is 8910 Ardendale.

 Time of Birth} Time of Death} Fraternal/Social}